GetOccasion/occasion-apidocs/source/includes/_merchants.md

 ----------- | -----------
-business_type | The type of business that the merchant is currency | The currency that the merchant accepts venues | The venues that the merchant operates
+business_type | The type of business that the merchant is currency | The currency that the merchant accepts